-A couple of years ago now I went on a retreat which looked at what we wanted from life as we aged.
+A while ago I went on a retreat which looked at what we wanted from life as we aged.
 Interesting stuff.

 One of the exercises asked us to list the things we wanted to achieve in the next five years.
 That was easy for me, because I had thought about it a lot, so I quickly wrote my list.
 We then had to narrow it down to ten things, then five.
 That was harder.
 Much harder.
 In the end I cheated, by putting two things in the one item, so writing book X and writing book Y became ‘writing books’.
 (Quite clever, I thought.)
 And being younger than some, I was comfortable with a full list of things I wanted to do, in my work and in my life generally.